-- Larry Thevik asked if the Smartsheet could be sent via email. - Larry Thevik commented that we should be spending more time on OSW, not less, given the foundational information. - Corey Niles commented that it might be helpful to have a standing agenda item on WCMAC meetings to discuss pending legislation or agency legislation requests, such as letters of support for future legislation.
+- Larry Thevik asked if the Smartsheet could be sent via email. - Larry Thevik commented that we are concentrating on the OSW piece of ocean activities right now because it is an impending subject and it is a foundational subject to the formation of the WCMAC in the first place.
+He shared that we should be spending more time on it not less during this time period. - Corey Niles commented that it might be helpful to have a standing agenda item on WCMAC meetings to discuss pending legislation or agency legislation requests, such as letters of support for future legislation.